kawtherthecoder/PAD/MAT files/README.md

 	1.	path including containing folder, filename, and extension\
 	2.	full path name\
 	3.	time and date photo was taken\
-	4.	file path where Kawther saved the images — used to pull images for photo processing, these paths are copied to *paired_data*
+	4.	local file path where Kawther saved the images — used to pull images for photo processing, these paths are copied to *paired_data*

 ## refRGNTu.mat